 - Ensuring effective citizen communication channels.

-hosting the Citizen''s Charter on the corporate web site.
+hosting the Citizen''s Charter on the Corporate website.

 case of exigencies leveraging its service recovery processes, like

-through good governance by a laid down process of identifying
+through good governance, by a laid down process of identifying

 citizens, our commitment to them in meeting their expectations and our